mhmoeller/subwaybuilder-addtrains/README.md

 2. Create a folder and name it addTrains

-4. Download the manifest.json and the index.js from here to the Mods folder.
+4. Download the manifest.json and the index.js from here to the addTrains folder.

 5. Restart the game.